Nfinley/coding-journal/Team_Topologies.md

 * Teams need to own the system or subsystems that are responsible for -> teams working on multiple codebases lack ownership and the mental space to understand and keep the corresponding systems healthy
 * People in a team-first org have the space and suppport to develop their skills and practices within the context of a team

+## Part II : Team Topologies that Work for Flow
+### Chapter 1 - Static Team Topologies

+* Focus on putting together team-first approach with long lived teams in a way that maximizes flow and respects the cognitive load of teams
+* Consiously design team structures are "Team Topologies" - teams should be deliberately "placed" into orgs

+#### Team Anti-Patterns
+* **First pattern**: Ad hoc team design
+  * inclues teams that have grown too large
+  * or in response to some outage or issues
+*  **Second pattern**: Shuffling of team members
+   *  Context switching is high
+   *  Leads to extremly volatile teams assembled on project basis then dissband
+*  Questions to ask include:
+   *  How can we reduce or avoid handovers between teams in main flow of change?
+   *  Where should the boundaries be in the software system in order to preseve system viability and encourage rapid flow?

+#### Design for Flow of Change
+* Spotify provides a good example of explicity organizational design
+* Staff are organized into cross-functional "squads" each with a long term mission and with 5-9 people
+* Several squads that work on similar areas are collected into "tribes" - affinity grouping of squads
+* Engineers with similar skills share practices through chapters
+* Uses a "Guild" akin to COP that includes people from squads, tribes and chapters

+##### Shape Team Intercommunication to Enable Flow and Sensing
+* Traditional flow of change in an org not optimized for change sees groups owning different activities and handing over work to the next team.
+No info flows back to the original team
+* We must ensure delivery teams are cross-functional, with all the skills necessary to design, develop, test, deploy and operate the system on the same team

+#### DevOps and the DevOps Topologies
+* Key contirbution of DevOps was to raise awareness of the problems lingering in how the teams interacted across the deliver chain
+##### DevOps Topologies
+* Created by Matthew Skelton in 2013
+* Two key ideas
+  * 1. There is no one-size fits all approach to structuring teams for DevOps success
+  * 2. Several known topologies detrimental to DevOps success, in short no "right" way but several "bad" topologies

+#### Successful Team Patterns
+* A teams success lies in the surrounding environment, teams and interactions

+##### Feature Teams Require High-Engineering Maturity and Trust
+* Feature team is cross-functional, cross-component that can take a customer facing feature from idea all the way to production
+* This team can only be successfull if they are self-sufficient and don't have to wait on other teams
+* This team typcially touches multiple code bases which might be owned by different component teams
+* If they don't have high-engineering maturity they might take shortcuts like not automating tests for the new user workflow.
+Overtime this leads to a breakdown of trust between teams as technical debt increases and slows down delivery speed

+##### Product Teams Need a Support System
+* Like a Feature Team but owns entire set of features for one or more products and they depend on infrastructure, platform, test envs, build systems and delivery pipelines
+* Key for success with this team is external dependencies must be non-blocking meaning new features don't sit idle waiting for something to happen
+* Non-blocking dependencies often take the form of self-service capabilities developed and maintained by other teams and can be consumed by product team when needed
+* Creating a product team without a compatible support system creates more bottlenecks

+##### Cloud Teams Don't Create Application Infrastructure
+* Focus should be in providing high-quality self-services that match both the needs of product teams and the need for adequate risk and compliance management
+* Split of responsibility between designing the cloud infra process (which is the cloud team) and the actual provisioning (the product teams)

+##### SRE Makes Sense at Scale
+* Site reliability engineering is an approach to the operation and improvement of software apps to deal with gloabl, multi-milliion-user systems
+* Focuses on "error budget" - defining what is acceptable amount of downtime
+* These folks need excellent coding skills and a strong drive to automate reptivie Ops tasks using code
+* SRE teams are not essential they are optional

+#### Considerations When Choosing a Topologies
+##### Technical and Cultural Maturity
+* Important to understand your teams capabilities to handle end to end delivery

+##### Organization Size, Software Scale, and Engineering Maturity
+* Choosing the most effective topology depends on situational context
+* Low maturity teams will need time to acquire the engineering and product development catabilities required for autonomous end to end teams
+* In this case more specialized teams are acceptable AS LONG AS they collaborate closely
+* As size of org grows or software scales providing the underlying infra as platform as a service is

+##### Splitting Responsibilities to Break Down Silos
+* One operation breakdown  is separating database dev from database admin
+* All examples mentioned highlight the importance of thinking about teams' capabilities (or lack of) and how that causes dependencies between teams

+##### Dependencies and Wait Times between Teams
+* To optimize teams for flow you must track and detect wait times between teams
+* Dominica DeGrandis of *Making Work visible* suggests using a Physical Dependency Matrix or dependncy tags
+* There are three different types of dependencies:
+  * Knowledge
+  * Task
+  * Resource
+* Alerts and thresholds in the tool used to track dependencies should be setup and when threshold is too high adjustments in the team design should be made

+#### Using DevOps Topologies to Evolve